NetworkBlockDevice/nbd/doc/proto.md

     The server SHOULD return `EOVERFLOW`, rather than `EINVAL`, when a client has requested `NBD_CMD_FLAG_DF` for a length that is too large to read without fragmentation.
-The server MUST NOT return this error if the read request did not exceed 65,536 bytes, and SHOULD NOT return this error if `NBD_CMD_FLAG_DF` is not set.
+The server MUST NOT return this error if the read request did not exceed the larger of 65,536 bytes or the advertised preferred block size, and SHOULD NOT return this error if `NBD_CMD_FLAG_DF` is not set.

 * `NBD_CMD_READ`